openvinotoolkit/openvino/docs/MO_DG/prepare_model/customize_model_optimizer/Customize_Model_Optimizer.md

 redundant ports can be removed using dedicated `Node` class API methods.

-Here is an example of the Model Optimizer class for the operation [SoftMax](../../../ops/activation/SoftMax_1.md) from the file `mo/ops/softmax.py` with the in code comments.
+Here is an example of the Model Optimizer class for the operation [SoftMax](../../../ops/activation/SoftMax_1.md) from the `mo/ops/softmax.py` file with the comments in code.

 ```py
 class Softmax(Op):